Five festivals, one city.

 Where to eat during Edinburgh festivals

 There’s an overwhelming amount of dining options in Edinburgh at any time of the year, and in August, even more, are available!
-Food trucks pop up all over the place, but especially around popular festival venues with hang out spaces like George Square and St Andrews Square.
-They’re my preferred option for a bite to eat between busy festival events.
+Food trucks pop up all over the place, but especially around popular festival venues with hang out spaces like George Square and outside Teviot at Edinburgh University.
+They’re one of my favourite spots for a bite to eat between busy festival events.

-Food trucks aren’t the only pop-ups though, as full restaurants can appear, and sometimes they’re so good they end up staying.
+Food trucks aren’t the only pop-ups though, as full restaurants can appear, and sometimes they’re so good they end up staying, like Ting Thai Caravan.
 A couple of years ago I went Dram & Smoke, a pop-up restaurant serving their delicious take on Scottish scran.
-That’s food or all you Scotland newbies…
+That’s food or all you Scotland newbies!
+Check the festival events to see if there are any options like this too.

 Escape from the festivals

-If you’re not careful you might get festival fatigue during August in Edinburgh.
-Cramming as many events into a short space of time is fun, but it can get exhausting.
-Luckily, all the usual top things to do in Edinburgh still apply which means there’s plenty of other things to see too, with free and paid attractions all over Edinburgh.
+If you’re not careful you might get festival fatigue during Edinburgh in August!
+Cramming as many events into a short space of time is a lot of fun, but it can get exhausting.
+Luckily, all the usual top things to do in Edinburgh still apply, with free and paid attractions all over Edinburgh.

 A visit to Edinburgh Castle and the Royal Mile won’t give you much of an escape from the crowds of the festivals, so the following are just a few options that might help with that!